dianaelena1/dianaelena1/ReadMe.md

 ## **About me**
 :pushpin: Associate IT Consultant at msg-systems Romania \
 :mortar_board: Phd Student at Technical University of Cluj-Napoca\
+👯 I’m looking to collaborate with other content creators\
 :pushpin: Eager to learn anything\
 :rocket: My goal for 2022 is to get better at JavaScript and other Front-End technologies